THIS IS A DRAFT, A WORK IN PROGRESS

 The Divine Beings no longer trust Adam and Eve, sharing these feelings with Yahweh.
 “Man, now like one of us knowing good from evil, must not be allowed to pick from the Tree of Life and live forever.”
 So Yahweh clothes Adam and Eve in tunics and expels them from the only home they’ve ever known.
 (Genesis 3:14-20)

 Evolution of Consciousness II: The Consequences of “The Fall”

-Eve becomes the first mortal being to exercise free will, opening the door to the outside world in which mortal beings face the challenges of using their free will without the benefit of the conscience-like Original Justice.
+Eve is the first mortal being to exercise free will, opening the door to the outside world in which mortal beings face the challenges of using this gift without the benefit of the virtues within Original Justice.

 How Guardian Angels Come to Our Rescue

 St. Bernard of Clairvaux tells us God, knowing the struggle mortal beings would experience without the benefit of the Likeness of God and Original Justice, called upon a group of angels who became guardians, one assigned to each mortal being.
 “Guardian Angels substitute themselves for functions lost with the likeness of God.
 These angels guard, cherish, protect, visit and defend their protege.
 They also preserve the tableau of memories so each soul’s lifetime can be seen as a continuum of actions moving toward eternal life.”